segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 ##### What IAM role do I use in the Settings page?

-If setting up Data Lakes using Terraform, you will see that four roles are created.
-The role to add to the Data Lakes Settings page in-app is `arn:aws:iam::$ACCOUNT_ID:role/segment-data-lake-iam-role`.
+Four roles are created when you set up Data Lakes using Terraform.
+You add the `arn:aws:iam::$ACCOUNT_ID:role/segment-data-lake-iam-role` role to the Data Lakes Settings page in the Segment web app.

 ##### What level of access does the roles have?